 March 5th: Company Wide Environmental Hygiene Cleaning and Disinfecting Training conducted by an Environmental Infection Control Preventionist, Industrial Hygienist and OSHA Training Expert Shari L. Solomon, engaged by FutureCare in April 2019 to assist with reviewing and updating environmental hygiene cleaning and disinfection protocols in the health care setting, staff observation and competencies, and training.

-March 5th: Governor's Declaration of State of Emergency and Existence of Catastrophic Health Emergency-COVID-19.
+March 5th: Governor's Declaration of State of Emergency and the Existence of Catastrophic Health Emergency-COVID-19.
 Click here.

 March 3rd: Notification to Families/Residents and Staff regarding visiting restrictions, staff monitoring and travel guidance.. as well as infection control techniques.
 Click here